STEjovanovicFAN/Airplane-API/README.md

 ## Configure this project

 There are two ways to configure this project depending on how you want to run your node js server.
-The code above is already configured to my preference, you will need to change it to depend on your's.
-There are two ways to run it: either run it locally or on a dns address.
+The code above is already configured to my preference, you will need to change it to depending on your's.
+There are two ways to run it: either run it locally or on a dns/IP address.
 This guide will go over both of the steps.

 ### Locally
 1. You can set your port to whatever you wish in the **/bin/www** file on this line